deepstreamIO/deepstream.io-website/content/tutorials/integrations/frontend/vuejs/readme.md

 ---
 title: Getting started with VueJS
 description: Learn how to add realtime features to your VueJS webapp and start using our realtime database in the browser.
-tags: JavaScript, VueJS, Vue, data-sync, pub-sub, request-response, RPCs
+tags: [JavaScript, VueJS, Vue, data-sync, pub-sub, request-response, RPCs]
 navLabel: VueJS
 contentNav: true
-body_class: bright
 ---

-Getting started with deepstreamHub is easy and takes less than ten minutes.
+Getting started with deepstream is easy and takes less than ten minutes.
 However, if you have any questions, please [get in touch](/contact).

 This getting started guide will walk you through integrating deepstream in Vue.
 You will also learn how to implement the three deepstream core concepts: [Records](/tutorials/core/datasync/records/), [Events](/tutorials/core/pubsub/) and [RPCs](/tutorials/core/request-response/).

-First, let's start by creating a free deepstreamHub account:

-`markdown:start-deepstream-server.md`

-deepstream provides a JavaScript library which helps interact with your deepstreamHub server.
+deepstream provides a JavaScript library which helps interact with your deepstream server.

 ## Create a Vue App